 - Business Model Generation by Alexander Osterwalder and Yves Pigneur

 - The Lean Startup by Eric Ries

-Eric Ries is the founding father of the “Lean startup” idea, and motivating many entrepreneurs to develop fastest way to build a startup.
+Eric Ries is the founding father of the “Lean startup” idea and motivating many entrepreneurs to develop the fastest way to build a startup.
 You have to pivot, fail early and utilize a set of proven process.
 Learn about the Lean Startup from Eric Ries.

 - The Four Steps to the Epiphany by Steve Blank